bdragon28/gmap/README.txt

 If you are using the HTML filter, it will need to appear BEFORE the GMap filter; otherwise the HTML filter will remove the GMap code.
 To modify the order of filters in an input format, go to the "Rearrange" tab on the input format's configuration page (Administer > Site configuration > Input formats, then click "Configure" by your format).

-* If you would like to use third party functionality such as mousewheel support or Clusterer, read thirdparty/README.txt for download links and instructions.
+* If you would like to use third party functionality such as mouse wheel support or Clusterer, read thirdparty/README.txt for download links and instructions.